phantomstudios/css-components/README.md

 ### Possible CSS definitions:

-- `a.link: {` Allowing you to define a base style for the component.
-This means it will be an anchor tag with the class `link`.
+- `a.link` Allowing you to define a base style for the component.
+This means it will be an anchor tag with the css class `link`.
-- `a.link_big_true: {` Lets you set the styling for a variant called `big` with the value `true`.
+- `a.link_big_true` Lets you set the styling for a variant called `big` with the value `true`.
-- `a.link_theme_light_default: {` Same as above but also sets the variant as the default value.
+- `a.link_theme_light_default` Same as above but also sets the variant as the default value.
-- `a.link_big_true_theme_light: {` Gives you the ability to define compound variants.
+- `a.link_big_true_theme_light` Gives you the ability to define compound variants styles.

 ### CLI Options

 - `--css` The path to the CSS file you want to generate a component from.
-This can also be a recursive glob pattern allowing you for example to scan your entire components directory.
+This can also be a recursive glob pattern allowing you to scan your entire components directory.
 - `--output` The filename for the output file.
 Defaults to `styles.ts` which will be saved in the same directory as the CSS file.

 Example to generate components from all CSS files in the components directory: